Requests and inquiries: Explanation and use

 At a meeting, members may want to obtain information or request to do something that requires permission from the assembly.
 These requests and inquiries are in order when another has the floor if they require immediate attention.
 The requests and inquiries include a parliamentary inquiry, request for information, request for permission to withdraw or modify a motion, request to read papers, and request for any other privilege.
 Also, a member could request to be excused from a duty.

 Parliamentary inquiry

-When a member is unsure about the rules or procedures applying to a certain situation in a meeting, the member can ask the chairman a parliamentary inquiry.
+When a member is unsure about the rules or procedures applying to a certain situation in a meeting, the member can ask the chairperson a parliamentary inquiry.
 The primary purpose is to enable members to obtain the chair's guidance so they can take the appropriate action.

 A parliamentary inquiry is sometimes used as a tactful alternative to a call for the orders of the day, or a point of order.

 Mason's Manual of Legislative Procedure states, "It is not, however, the presiding officer's duty to answer general questions concerning parliamentary law."
 The chair is also not obligated to answer hypothetical questions.
-This motion is made by saying, "Mr. Chairman, I rise to a parliamentary inquiry."
+This motion is made by saying, "Ms. Chairperson, I rise to a parliamentary inquiry."